Indian Regional Navigation Satellite System: Indian Atomic clock

 In order to reduce the dependency on imported frequency standards ISRO's Space Applications Centre (SAC), Ahmedabad had been working on domestically designed and developed Rubidium based atomic clocks.
 To overcome the clock failures on first generation navigation satellites and its subsequent impact on NavIC's position, navigation, and timing services, these new clocks would supplement the imported atomic clocks in next generation of navigation satellites.

 On 5 July 2017, ISRO and Israel Space Agency (ISA) signed an Memorandum of Understanding to collaborate on space qualifying a Rubidium Standard based on AccuBeat model AR133A and to test it on an ISRO satellite.

 The clocks are utilised by the NVS series of satellites.
 As part of the Times Dissemination Project, which is overseen by the Ministry of Consumer Affairs, Food, and Public Distribution, NavIC will take the position of GPS as the reference time provider at the National Physical Laboratory of India from 2025.

+Microprocessor

+The SPARC V8 ISA compatible AJIT microprocessor for robotics and industrial applications was created in 2018 by IIT Bombay.
+The Ministry of Electronics and Information Technology, IIT Bombay, and Powai Labs, a private firm from Mumbai, provided funding for the project.
+Initially produced by Semi-Conductor Laboratory utilizing 180nm process, commercial production using 65nm and 45nm are planned.
+AJIT operates at clock speeds between 70 and 120 MHz and can execute one instruction every clock cycle.

+It includes a memory management unit that stores and retrieves data from memory, as well as an arithmetic logic unit that performs simple arithmetic and logical operations.
+Additionally, there is a floating point unit that can effectively manage computations involving non-integer quantities.
+A hardware debugger unit is used to monitor and control the microprocessor in order to program it.
+The Society for Applied Microwave Electronics Engineering & Research will incorporate AJIT in the receivers being developed for NavIC.